-Earned Income Tax Credit (EITC)
+Earned Income Tax Credit

-Federal Earned Income Tax Credit (Federal EITC)
+Federal Earned Income Tax Credit

 The Federal EITC is a refundable federal income tax credit for low-income working individuals and families.
 The Federal EITC has no effect on certain welfare benefits.
-In most cases, Federal EITC payments will not be used to determine eligibility for Medicaid, Supplemental Security Income, food stamps, low-income housing, or most Temporary Assistance for Needy Families (TANF) payments.
+In most cases, Federal EITC payments will not be used to determine eligibility for Medicaid, Supplemental Security Income, food stamps, low-income housing, or most Temporary Assistance for Needy Families payments.

 Even if you do not owe federal taxes, you must file a federal tax return to receive the Federal EITC.
 Be sure to complete the Federal EITC form in the Federal Income Tax Return Booklet.